 where $|M_{n0}^{t,d}|^2=|M_{n0}^{o}|^2\pm|M_{n0}^{e}|^2$ are the sum/difference in the transition strengths.
 The above equation allows us to define a visibility associated with the microwave absorption \cite{Shen_Phys.Rev.Research.2023Majoranamagnon}:

 where we employed the index $o$ ($e$) for odd (even) parity, denoted by $\mathcal{P}=1(-1)$, and emphasized the influence of the cavity coverage $j_c$, which is crucial for detection.
-To identify the criteria necessary for ensuring a finite value for the visibility, it proves beneficial to define:
+To identify the criteria necessary for ensuring a finite value for visibility, it is beneficial to define:

-which, for a pristine topological wire (in the non-trivial regime), labels the wavefunction of the MBS localized at the left ($L$) and right ($R$) ends, respectively \cite{Penaranda_Phys.Rev.B.2018Quantifying}.
+which, for a pristine topological wire (in the nontrivial regime), labels the wavefunction of the MBS localized at the left ($L$) and right ($R$) ends, respectively \cite{Penaranda_Phys.Rev.B.2018Quantifying}.
 The corresponding probability densities are

 The utility of the above definition is evident when the intensity transition difference is reformulated as follows: